 Tax preparers who file more than five returns or certificate requests per calendar year are required to use myVTax for filing.
 If you file fewer than five returns, you can order a specific form online or by contacting us at (802) 828-2515.

-Please note: Complete Form PTT-172, Vermont Property Transfer Tax Return with identification numbers and one additional copy with the ID number redacted.
+Please note when recording a deed: Complete Form PTT-172, Vermont Property Transfer Tax Return with identification numbers and one additional copy with the ID number redacted.
 Deliver the deed(s) and return to the town clerk.
 The clerk will record the deed(s) and they will send the copy(ies) with the identification numbers to the Department.

 For Town Clerks